A confidential, 24-hour hotline.

 - Controlling behavior

 - Physical abuse – hitting, punching, kicking, slapping, grabbing

 - Stalking or tracking

 I Want To Help

 Trained volunteer Confidential Sexual Violence Advocates (CSVA) provide support to survivors of sexual assault on our 24-hour sexual assault crisis hotline and/or provide support and accompaniment at the hospital or police department.
 No experience is necessary.
 We provide a 40-hour training which must be completed before becoming an active advocate.
-The next CSVA Training will be held Tuesday evenings from September 19th to December 19th, 2017 from 6:00 – 8:30 pm.
-Deadline to submit an application to participate in the CSVA Training is August 25, 2017.
-If interested in becoming an advocate, please contact Christie Howley at email@example.com or 908-526-2335, ext.
-132.
+Training is held once or twice a year in the evenings.
+If interested in becoming an advocate, please contact Julie Krupinski at 908-526-2335, ext.
+124 or email@example.com

 Becoming an advocate

 While there are no specific skills needed to become an advocate, there are several prerequisites.
 All advocates must:

 - Be 18 years of age or older

 - Live in Somerset County or immediate surrounding area